Arverni: Name

 They are mentioned as Arvernos by Caesar (mid-1st c.
 BC), Arvernorum by Livy (late-1st c.
 BC), A̓roúernoi (Ἀρούερνοι) by Strabo (early 1st c.
 AD), and as A̓rouernō͂n (Ἀρουερνῶν) by Ptolemy (2nd c.
 AD).

 The ethnonym Arverni is a latinized form of Gaulish *Aruernoi (sing. *Aruernos).
 Its etymology remains unclear.
 Pierre-Yves Lambert has suggested to interpret it as "those who are above", by decomposing the name as *ar(e)-uer-no- (cf. Latin supernus).
-Alternatively, a connection with the Gaulish stem *uernā- ("alder"; c.f.
-French vergne, Occitan verne) has also been proposed.
+Alternatively, a connection with the Gaulish stem *uernā- ("alder"; cf. French vergne, Occitan verne) has also been proposed.

 The region of Auvergne, attested in 511 as ecclesiae Arvenicae (pagus Arvenicus or pago Alvernio in the 9th c., Alvernhe ca. 1071–1127) is named after the Gallic tribe.

 Geography

 It is assumed that the pre-Roman territory of the Arverni roughly corresponded to the limits of the Roman-era civitas Arvernorum, later inherited by the early medieval Diocese of Clermont.
-Their territory would has thus encompassed the modern departements of Puy-de-Dôme and Cantal, parts of Haute-Loire and Allier, as well as small areas of Creuse, Loire and Aveyron.
+Their territory thus would have encompassed the modern departements of Puy-de-Dôme and Cantal, parts of Haute-Loire and Allier, as well as small areas of Creuse, Loire and Aveyron.

 They dwelled east of the Lemovices and Petrocorii, south of the Bituriges Cubi and Aedui, north of the Ruteni, Cadurci and Vellavi, and west of the Segusiavi and Ambarri.

 History

 Early history

-The Arverni are known to have had the most powerful tribal hegemony in Gaul during the 3rd and 2nd centuries BC under their kings, Luernius, and his son Bituitus.
+The Arverni are known to have had the most powerful tribal hegemony in Gaul during the 3rd and 2nd centuries BC under their kings Luernius and his son Bituitus.
 Their power was based on strong metallurgic technologies and weapons, elaborated and rich agriculture and catering, mining, trade and military dominance over their neighbours with tributes paid to them.

 But when Arverni king Bituitus was defeated by the Romans of Quintus Fabius and Gnaeus Ahenobarbus in 121 BC at the climactic Battle of the Isère River, their ascendancy passed to the Aedui and Sequani.

 Unlike the Allobroges, who were brought under direct Roman rule as a result of the Celtic wars of the 120s, the Arverni negotiated a treaty that preserved their independence, though their territory was diminished.

 No further Arvernian kings are mentioned in the historical record between 121 BC and 52 BC, and they may have adopted a constitutional oligarchy at this time.

 However, there were at least two later attempts to re-establish rulership by Celtillus and Vercingetorix.
 The defeat of the Arverni under Bituitus led directly to the establishment of Gallia Narbonensis as a Roman province, referred to simply as the Provincia so often that a part of the ancient region is today known as Provence.

 The King Luernius was mentioned in writing by the Greek ethnographer Posidonius.
 Luernius was known to have scattered gold and silver coins to his followers while riding in his chariot.
 Under Luernius, the Arverni were at the head of a formidable Gallic military hegemony which stretched from the Rhine to the Atlantic coast.

 They joined Bellovesus' migrations towards Italy, together with the Aedui, Ambarri, Aulerci, Carnutes and Senones.